grafana/grafana/docs/sources/alerting/alerting-rules/templates/language.md

 Both types of templates can use the same keywords, functions, and comparison operators of the Go template language, such as `range`, `if`, `and`, `index`, `eq`, and more.

-However, it's important to note that because notifications and alert rules operate in distinct context, some additional variables and functions are only available for either notification or alert rule templates.
+However, it's important to note that because notifications and alert rules operate in distinct contexts, some additional variables and functions are only available for either notification or alert rule templates.
 Refer to:

 - [Annotation and label template reference](ref:alert-rule-template-reference)
 - [Notification template reference](ref:notification-template-reference)